What is Sodium Bromide?

 Anything added in excess of this will yield a chlorine reading.

 If you still run into problems with getting a reading using your DPD test or strips, use an OTO test.
-Technically OTO is for total chlorine, but since the bromine is reducing the chlorine, you can use it to assess chlorine levels and treat it like it’s free chlorine.
+Technically OTO is for total chlorine, but since the bromine is reducing the chlorine, you can use it as a test for total chlorine.

 Since the bromine may still slow down the reading, you should let it sit for 5-10 minutes.